-To bring people together to help solve society’s problems through voluntary and civic action.
-We want to make it easy for people to connect, share, learn and grow and in doing so provide a world class service that is able to extend the capacity of civil society.
+We want to make it easy for communities to connect, share, learn and grow and in turn extend the capacity of civil society.

-We put volunteers and civil society at the heart of everything we do to inspire everyone to get involved and do something for their community.
-Using the latest technologies, we want to help civil society reap the benefits of putting volunteers and communities at the centre of their work as an essential element of social change.
+Using the best digital tech, we want to help civil society reap the benefits of putting volunteers and communities at the centre of their work as an essential element of social change.